-The Flux Bands and Reactor on the Eaglemoss 1:8 scale Back to the Future DeLorean are normally lit using some LEDs and basic fiber optic cable.
-While this can work OK, the end result of this solution typically means the fiber optics have dim middle sections with mildly brighter ends.
+The Flux Bands and Reactor on this 1:8 scale Back to the Future DeLorean are normally lit using some LEDs and basic fiber optic cable.
+While this works OK, the result of this solution typically means the fiber optics have dim middle sections with mildly brighter ends.

-I originally planned on replacing the Eaglemoss fiber optic cable with some high performance side-glow fiber.
-However, Corrie and Chloe from Model Modz have created something much better….The EL Light Mod.
+I originally planned on replacing the included fiber optic cable with some high performance side-glow fiber.
+However, the team from Model Modz have created something much better….The EL Light Mod.
 This mod replaces the stock LEDs and fiber optics in our models with real electroluminescent (EL) wire that evenly emits light along its entire length.
 If you are not familiar with EL wire, it works by passing alternating current (AC) through and around a thin copper wire coated in phosphor.
 This electricity cycles down the wire at high frequency causing the phosphor to glow.
 The wires are then encased in a protective PVC sleeve so there is little danger of any harm to us.

 While the power requirements are relatively low, it does require an inverter system to convert the on-board DC to 100V AC and bump the frequency to about 1000 Hz.
 Because of this, the AAA batteries normally used are insufficient and you will need an much better external DC source such as The Power Mod, which I already have installed.